 Using your body to sign in feels like the most secure option.
 It carries a quiet asymmetry worth naming.

-A passphrase is something you know, and protected speech in many jurisdictions; a fingerprint or face is something you are, and in several legal systems easier to compel.
+A passphrase is something you know, and in the US that generally brings it within the Fifth Amendment privilege against self-incrimination — though not absolutely, since prosecutors can sometimes overcome it.
+A fingerprint or face is something you are, and U.S. appellate courts are currently split on whether it can be compelled: the Ninth Circuit held in 2024 that forcing a thumbprint unlock was a physical act outside the privilege, while the D.C.
+Circuit reached the opposite conclusion in 2025.
+Which answer applies to you depends on where you are, and it may change.
 Worse, if a biometric template is ever stolen, you can’t reissue it.
 The signatures stack up fast — heart-rhythm waveform, gait, even vocal patterns are all increasingly machine-readable.

 The reframe is simple: treat your biology as a data resource for you, not as a key for everyone else.
 Lean on knowledge-based authentication — a strong passphrase, a hardware security key such as a YubiKey — for the things that matter, and keep your biometric record as something you analyse, not something that authorises a transaction.
 Your body should be the lock you read, not the key anyone can copy.